auvzhcet/Documentation/docs/computer/student_Reports/shahab_2021.md

 Nodes are at the center of ROS programming, as most ROS client code is in the form of a ROS node which takes actions based on information received from other nodes, sends information to other nodes, or sends and receives requests for actions to and from other nodes.

 **Services:**
 A service represents an action that a node can take which will have a single result.
-Nodes advertise services and call services from one another.
+Nodes advertise services and call services from one another